cstechfoodie/SportsStore_MWCApp/README.md

 1. Fuctions:
   - Viewing and refining products;
-  - Adding and deleting products to shopping carts;
+  - Adding and deleting products to/from shopping carts;
-  - Checking out shopping carts by filling personal information;
+  - Checking out shopping carts by filling shipping information;
   - Sending confirmation emails;
   - Login to admin to manage database;
+  - Customer login and registration;

 2. Features:
   - Adjusting view based on different widths or devices;